SkymanOne/folidity/reports/main.typ

 The language is implemented using Rust #footnote[https://www.rust-lang.org] due to its memory-safety guarantees and efficiency.
 The compiler uses Lalrpop #footnote[https://github.com/lalrpop/lalrpop] parser-generator to streamline the development process.
 Folidity also requires SMT-solver for formal verification and generation of runtime assertions.
-In order to facilitate this functionality, Z3#footnote[https://microsoft.github.io/z3guide] will be used since it also provides Rust bindings.
+To facilitate this functionality, Z3#footnote[https://microsoft.github.io/z3guide] will be used since it also provides Rust bindings.
 It was debated to use Boogie, since it provides a higher-level abstraction, but it was quickly discarded due to lack of documentation and increased development time.

 As a target blockchain for the language, Algorand #footnote[https://developer.algorand.org] has been selected.
-Algorand is a decentralised blockchain platform designed for high-performance and low-cost transactions, utilising a unique consensus algorithm called Pure Proof-of-Stake to achieve scalability, security, and decentralisation @algorand.
+Algorand is a blockchain platform designed for high-performance and low-cost transactions, utilising a unique consensus algorithm called Pure Proof-of-Stake to achieve scalability, security, and decentralisation @algorand.

 One of the potential drawbacks of Folidity is a computational overhead due to complex abstractions and additional assertions.